dougeby/IntuneDocs/intune/device-management.md

 titleSuffix: "Intune on Azure"
 description: Learn how to see the devices you manage with Intune, and perform various operations on them."
 keywords:
-author: robstackmsft
+author: nathbarn
-ms.author: robstack
+ms.author: nathbarn
 manager: angrobe
-ms.date: 08/09/2017
+ms.date: 08/23/2017
 ms.topic: get-started-article
 ms.prod:
 ms.service: microsoft-intune